mysoultan/reference-architectures/aks/secure-baseline/README.md

    export K8S_RBAC_AAD_PROFILE_TENANTID=$(az account show --query tenantId --output tsv)
    ```

-   > :bulb: You could skip the full narrative and execute [scripts](./deploy) to get the all the infrastructure assets from this section provisioned.
-However, we do recommend to execute the following steps manually for a more complete understanding.
+   > :bulb: You could skip the full narrative and execute [scripts like these](./deploy) to get the all the infrastructure assets from this section provisioned.
+However, we do recommend you execute the following steps manually for a more complete understanding.

 1. Create a [new AAD user and group](./aad/aad.azcli) for Kubernetes RBAC purposes
    > :bulb: You can execute `.azcli` files from Visual Studio Code.